LimaBD/math3-unsam/README.md

-# Studies and exercises repository
+# Studies

+This repository contains code used on studies and exercises